rmsk2/pgz2flash/README.md

 # About
-This tool can be used to transform (most) Foenix F256 PGZ executable files to Kernel User Programs (KUPs), which can be run from onboard or cartridge flash memory.
+This tool can be used to transform (most) Foenix F256 PGZ executable files and SuperBASIC programs to Kernel User Programs (KUPs), which can be run from onboard or cartridge flash memory.

+In the case of SuperBASIC programs it has to be noted that the transformation does not involve any compilation of the BASIC source.
+`pgz2flash` simply copies the BASIC program from flash memory to RAM at location `0x28000` from where it can be loaded via the SuperBASIC statement `xload` or started by the command `xgo`.

 # Usage